-Washington’s biggest bay hosts a variety of fishing and shellfishing opportunities.
+The Washington Coast’s biggest bay hosts a variety of fishing and shellfishing opportunities.

 Of course, salmon get much of the attention and tend to bite best in the early fall, with both coho and Chinook often in the mix.
 Catches can number into the low thousands for salmon inside the bay during a fall season.